Which is more important, brand building or business growth?

 Companies that place the customer at the heart of their business are easy to recognise.

-• Their websites are filled with useful information, entertaining videos and games, and their contact pages provide the customer with all possible ways to communicate with them.
+- Their websites are filled with useful information, entertaining videos and games, and their contact pages provide the customer with all possible ways to communicate with them.

-• Their advertising is clearly customer centric and emotional, with the customer and not the brand as the hero.
+- Their advertising is clearly customer-centric and emotional, with the customer and not the brand as the hero.

-• They involve and seek advice from their customers in many aspects of their business. (see “The exceptionally easy and profitable uses of co-creation” for more on this topic.)
+- They involve and seek advice from their customers in many aspects of their business. (see “The exceptionally easy and profitable uses of co-creation” for more on this topic.)

-• Their packaging is user-friendly and their products and services are easy to find and buy.
+- Their packaging is user-friendly and their products and services are easy to find and buy.

-In every aspect of a customer centric organisation, the customer is clearly what drives each and every decision.
+In every aspect of a customer-centric organisation, the customer is clearly what drives each and every decision.

-If you’re not sure how good your customer centricity is, just take a look at your own website, especially the contact page.
-Or why not complete the mini C3C Evaluator?
-It’s free!
+If you’re not sure how good your customer centricity is, take a look at your own website, especially the contact page.

-MOVING TO A NEW MARKETING
+MOVING TO NEW MARKETING WHICH COMBINES BRAND BUILDING AND BUSINESS GROWTH

 Whether you are still doing marketing or have already moved to brand building, here are a few of the essential first steps that you need to urgently take, to adopt a customer-first strategy: